ysoh286/honours-project-2017/detailed-notes.md

 - Able to achieve linked brushing with rbokeh, but not link a table

 A: YES, but only on Python and to the table provided by Bokeh.
     NO on rbokeh due to only plotting functions provided.
-However, developer is thinking about integrating crosstalk which could make this possible.
+However, developer Ryan Hafen (who made rbokeh) is thinking about integrating crosstalk which could make this possible. http://ryanhafen.com/blog/rbokeh-0-5-0

 Code in R:
 ```